UV/IR Mixing, Causal Diamonds and the Electroweak Hierarchy Problem

-In \cite{Bousso:2000nf} Raphael Bousso has identified the maximum patch of spacetime that can be causally probed by a local observer and/or interfere with a finite time quantum process as the ``causal diamond''.
-Causal diamonds can be understood as the Minkowski space equivalent of horizons in curved or expanding spacetimes, compare e.g. \cite{Zurek:2022xzl} for a dictionary between black hole spacetimes and causal diamonds.
-A causal diamond is defined as the intersection of an upward-opening lightcone starting at the event where the process considered starts with a downward-opening lightcone ending at the event where the process stops.
-The horizon of the causal diamond then defines an observer-independent choice of environment for decoherence.
+While the CKN argument relies on the notion of horizons, in a quantum context such horizons would determine which dofs have to be traced over leading to a decohered, mixed state or reduced density matrix for the remainder of the system \cite{Zeh:1970zz}.
+Indeed, the horizon of the causal diamond then defines an observer-independent choice of environment for decoherence.
 Since the causal diamond's lightlike boundary constitutes a one-way membrane for information, all dofs that leave the diamond are lost with respect to the finite time experiment defining the diamond, and thus have to be traced over \cite{Bousso:2011up}.
 The smaller a causal diamond for a concrete process is, the more dofs of the total entangled system, i.e. the entire quantum universe, arguably the complete spacetime created e.g. in inflation including areas beyond our cosmic horizon, have to be traced out.
 Thus, qualitatively speaking, a large horizon such as the cosmic horizon employed in the CKN bound corresponds to a smaller number of decohered dofs and thus a marginal symmetry breaking effect (such as the tiny dark energy density in the universe), while a small causal diamond corresponds to a large number of dofs traced out and thus a significant symmetry breaking effect.

-If we deal with a decaying particle such as the Higgs boson or a shortlived quantum fluctuation, then the causal diamond will be defined by the particle's and/or quantum fluctuation's lifetime.
+If we deal with a decaying particle such as the Higgs boson, then the causal diamond will be defined by the particle's lifetime.
 In momentum space, this will translate into an IR cutoff for low-energy oscillation modes.
 Such ``open EFTs'' obtained by tracing out momentum states have also been discussed in the different context of cosmology, for quantum fluctuations of the inflaton field arising in cosmic inflation, see e.g. \cite{Burgess:2015ajz,Kaplanek:2019dqu,Kaplanek:2019vzj,Brahma:2022yxu}.